-- 2.1 The Specific agreement enters into force on the date on which the last party signs. - 2.2 The action runs until 31/12/2024 starting on the date when the last party signs the Specific agreement. - 2.3 If the applicant can demonstrate the need to start the action before signature of the Specific Agreement by both parties (see also point 5.6 of the invitation GP/DVQ/ReferNet_FPA/001/23), the starting date shall not be earlier than that of the notification by Cedefop of award of the grant, i.e. on 08/01/2024.
+2.1 The Specific agreement enters into force on 01/01/2025.

+2.2 The action ends on 31/12/2025.

+2.3 If the applicant can demonstrate the need to start the action before signature of the Specific Agreement by both parties (see also point 5.6 of the invitation GP/DVQ/ReferNet-SGA/001/24), the starting date shall not be earlier than that of the notification by Cedefop of award of the grant.
 The ending date remains unchanged.